 Helping the environment is a big reason - if not the main reason - that many homeowners choose to go solar.
 If that’s the case for you, the financial payback might be less of a concern than knowing that a battery can help you reduce your carbon footprint.
-Even if you don’t have a time-of-use plan with your utility, you can make the general assumption that late afternoon and early evening is when power generators are working hardest, and fossil plants are often called into duty to generate more power.
+Even if you don’t have a time-of-use plan with your utility, you can make the assumption that late afternoon and early evening is when power plants are working hardest, and fossil fuels are often called into duty to generate more power.
 By using a battery to reduce your load on the grid during this time, you can lower your carbon footprint.

 You’re really into tech.

 Are you a nerd?
 I’m a nerd.
-Having a giant battery in your house that you can control from your phone, and being able to tweak the energy flow to and from the battery exactly according to your needs is just really cool.
+Having a giant battery in your house that you can control from your phone, and being able to tweak the energy flow to and from the battery exactly according to your needs is pretty cool.
 If you love tech, having a solar + battery system will give you lots of graphs and other nerdy things to obsess over.

 Rebates and next steps